vorpal-research/JavaBoolector/README.md

 # JavaBoolector

-JavaBoolector allows you to call [Boolector](https://github.com/boolector/boolector) from Java
+JavaBoolector allows you to call [Boolector](https://github.com/boolector/boolector/tree/0dba411bebb9ac70fd03de68f984ccb5bd3e1a03) from Java.

+*We are using Boolector version 3.2.1*

 ## Build